-Running out of ideas for all those winter veggies?
-Find storage tips and dozens of delicious Tips & Recipes For All Those Winter Root Vegetables: carrots, kohlrabi, beets, and more!
+Are you running out of ideas for all those winter veggies?
+Find storage tips and dozens of delicious Root Vegetable Recipes, for carrots, kohlrabi, beets, and more!

-In the mid-winter, you may find yourself running out of ideas for all those winter root vegetables that are still abundant at the grocery, at the farmer's markets, in your community agriculture share, and in your crisper drawer.
+In the mid-winter, you may find that you're running out of ideas for all those winter root vegetables that are still abundant at the grocery store, farmer's markets, and community agriculture shares—or that are languishing in your root cellar or crisper drawer.

-Or you may not have even tried some of these hardy vegetables yet, which was the case with me before I set out on this quest to learn more about winter root veggies.
+Perhaps you've never even tried some of these hardy vegetables—that was precisely my situation when I set out on this quest to learn more about winter root veggies.

-But wait, there's more!
-I also reached out to several fellow food bloggers to gather their creative, amazing recipes for these long-lasting veggies:
+And there's more!
+I reached out to several fellow food bloggers for their creative and tasty recipes for these long-lasting veggies.

-Beets, kohlrabi, sweet potatoes, parsnips, carrots, rutabagas, potatoes, celeriac, and radishes!
-These dishes will be perfect if you have never given these vegetables a try or if you're just getting tired of your tried-and-true methods.
+The list includes beets, kohlrabi, sweet potatoes, parsnips, carrots, rutabagas, potatoes, celeriac, and radishes!
+These dishes are perfect if you've never tried these vegetables or are just tired of your tried-and-true methods.
 Bookmark them, pin them, and print them!

 Give these undersung winter veggies the spotlight for a little while longer before they're overshadowed by those showboating, spring veggies.
 (Calm down asparagus, peas, and fiddleheads: it's not your turn yet!)